dwiwad/hockey_site/README.md

 	- [X] A shot depth balance bar
 	- [X] Add Yesterdays games page + date selector; this might require rewriting my game fetcher and router
 		- [X] Stylize the date selector
-	- [ ] Add javascripting to auto-refresh the clock every 5 seconds, builds the base for depth to do the same. (nhl.com updates every 10s)
+	- [X] Add javascripting to auto-refresh the clock every 5 seconds, builds the base for depth to do the same. (nhl.com updates every 10s)
-	- [ ] Add javascripting to update goals if the data updates
+	- [X] Add javascripting to update goals if the data updates

-## Working History - DONE

 ### Sept.
 22, 2025 - Turn the dashboards live
 - [X] Change functions from static and historical to live